rexchoppers/platform-of-things/_posts/2025-03-18-cypress-to-playwright-migration.md

 }
 ```

-# Migration tests from Cypress to Playwright
+# Moving tests from Cypress to Playwright
 AI will one day make me redundant, but until then, I have saved hours of time by throwing it the old Cypress tests and letting it convert them to Playwright tests.
 This is a great starting point, but it's not perfect.
 It's a good idea to go through each test and make sure it's doing what you expect.
 I had to make a few behaviour changes to get the tests to work as expected.

 # Test Files